-- 116. Bulgaria, Latvia and Slovakia are represented rather strongly.
+116. Bulgaria, Latvia and Slovakia are represented rather strongly.
 However, this is limited to only one questionnaire, namely the questionnaire with regard to Ethernet on the inbuilding twisted pair cable of category 5 or higher.
-41 operators completed this questionnaire and 21 (51%) of them were operators from Bulgaria (7), Latvia (7) and Slovakia (7).
+41 operators completed this questionnaire and 21 (51%) of them were operators from Bulgaria (7), Latvia (7) and

+- Slovakia (7).
 This technology and in-building infrastructure is not very common in the EU, however, these three countries may be an exception. - 117.
-Table 3 provides an overview of the number of completed questionnaires for 5G mobile network operators received per country. - 118.
-The 5G mobile network questionnaire has been filled in by 44 operators of 20 European countries and the questionnaires of 19 operators of 13 European countries have been taken into account in the analysis.
+Table 3 Table 3 provides an overview of the number of completed questionnaires for 5G mobile network operators received per country. - 118.
+The 5G mobile network questionnaire has been filled in by 54-44 operators of 24-20 European countries, 32 operators of 19 European countries responded to the clarifications and the questionnaires of 20-19 operators of 43-13 European countries have been taken into account in the analysis.